-Nowadays the situation is completely different - estimates are easily accessible and uncontroversial.
-Information about poverty levels and trends for Member States and the EU as a whole is readily available from Eurostat's Online Database.
-The wealth of information available about poverty and social inclusion is living proof of the impact of Atkinson et al.'s (2002) pioneering work.
+Nowadays the situation is completely different from the 1980s-estimates are easily accessible and uncontroversial.
+Information about poverty levels and trends for Member States and the EU as a whole is readily available from Eurostat's Online Database (n.d.).
+The wealth of information available about poverty and social inclusion is living proof of the impact of Atkinson et al. (2002) pioneering work.

 With only nine mouse clicks you can map poverty rates across European countries, with Member States categorised according to values for the headline poverty indicator, the proportion of persons living in a household with an equivalized disposable income less than 60% of the national contemporary median income.
 The latest estimates at the time of writing refer to 2016.
-If you make the clicks, you will see that the highest poverty rates are in Bulgaria, Romania, and Spain, where between one fifth and one quarter of the population is poor.
+If you make the clicks, you will see that the highest poverty rates are in Bulgaria, Romania, and Spain, where between one-fifth and one quarter of the population is poor.
 The lowest poverty rates are in Finland and Denmark, with rates of around 10%.
-Although the measure of poverty differs from that used by O'Higgins and Jenkins (1990), it appears that poverty rates have remained high stubbornly persistent over the last three decades.
-The next section considers progress on poverty reduction in more detail.
+Subject to the caveat that definitions differ a little from those used by O'Higgins and Jenkins (1990), current poverty rates are the same order as those we reported.
+It appears that poverty rates have remained high stubbornly persistent over the last three decades.
+The next section considers this lack of progress on poverty reduction in more detail drawing on estimates that I downloaded from the Eurostat Online Database (n.d.).